 - SEMrush: SEMrush provides a Backlink Audit tool that identifies toxic backlinks, such as those from spammy or low-quality websites.
 It helps you maintain a clean and healthy backlink profile.

-- Moz Link Explorer: Moz’s Link Explorer can help uncover potential issues with your backlinks, including broken links.
+- Moz: provides a Link Explorer tool to help uncover potential issues with your backlinks, including broken links.
 It offers insights into the overall quality of your backlink profile.

-By using these tools, you can efficiently identify and address broken or toxic links in a domain’s backlink profile, ensuring that your acquisition is based on a solid foundation.
+Using these tools, you can efficiently identify and address broken or toxic links in a domain’s backlink profile, ensuring your acquisition is based on a solid foundation.

 Evaluate the Relevance of Backlinks: